houcy/Salvius/README.md

 ####Salvius is an open source humanoid robot.
 For additional details visit: [http://salviusrobot.blogspot.com](http://salviusrobot.blogspot.com)

+The main idea that I am attempting to promote is onboard expirimental development.
+My goal is to create this software so that I, and anyone else who needs it can develop and make changes to a robot's programming rapidly, and without having to plug in via a tethered connection.
+My web interface also is designed to contain many usefull control, and diagnostic tools.

 ## Server Setup:
 I don't always set up servers but when I do, I choose Ubuntu.
 * Install or use a copy of Ubuntu Server edition.
 It is also helpful to install OpenSSH at the same time.